The Jesus mystery

 Perhaps it is possible.
-The mystery can be explained by assuming that the earliest Christians believed that Jesus was a reincarnation of Adam, that Mary Magdalene was a reincarnation of Eve and that Eve is a Mother Goddess and gave birth to Adam, and by doing so became the Mother of the rest of humanity.
+The mystery can be explained by assuming that the earliest Christians believed that Jesus was a reincarnation of Adam, that Mary Magdalene was a reincarnation of Eve and that Eve is a Mother Goddess who gave birth to Adam, and by doing so became the Mother of the rest of humanity.
 In this way Jesus was the Bridegroom as well as the Son of God, while Christians can be called children of God.

 Born of God the Father

-The Jewish deity is male so for Jewish Christians it may have been easy to accept the change.
+The Jewish deity Yahweh is male so for Jewish Christians it may have been easy to accept the change.
 For others this may have been different.
-Syria was one of the first areas outside the Jewish territories where Christianity had spread.
-The acts of the apostles discuss the church in Antioch in 42 AD.2 As there were a substantial number of Christians in Syria already, it would have taken decades to erase an idea like God being a Mother.
+Syria was one of the first gentile areas where Christianity had spread.
+The acts of the apostles discuss the church in Antioch as early as 42 AD.4 As there were a substantial number of Christians in Syria already, it would have taken time to erase an established idea like God being a Mother.

 A cup of milk was offered to me: and I drank it in the sweetness of the delight of the Lord.